top of page

 Search

-Updated: Nov 25, 2022
+• Nov 19, 2022

-I grew up in the early 2000s and my first memory of a summer blockbuster on the big screen is Michael Bay's Transformers.
-This was before the decline of the mid-budget movie and rom-com star (read more) and before the rise of streaming and Disney's acquisition of Marvel (which kicked the franchise film era into high gear).
-It was a naive time in moviemaking, when derision of superficial action movies could be waved away as snobbery as opposed to urgent prophecy of the displacement of the film medium by content, that background ambiance media that has homogenized our streaming watchlists with filmmaking devoid of style or intent.
+This was before the decline of the mid-budget movie and rom-com star.
+It also was before the rise of streaming and Disney’s acquisition of Marvel (which kicked the franchise film era into high gear).
+It was a naive time in moviemaking, when derision of superficial movies could be waved away as snobbery as opposed to urgent prophecy of the displacement of the film medium by content: that background ambiance that has homogenized our streaming habits with audiovisuals devoid of style, subtlety, or intent.
+In a recent interview, Matt Damon said that Netflix requires by contract that their movies have dialogue that “explains 3 or 4 times what’s happening, because the people who are on their phones aren’t paying attention to the screen.”
+This is the state of movies in 2026 at war with the second screen.

-In many ways, Ambulance (2022) is the height of Bay's stylistic signature.
-It's a cops and robbers chase movie shot like an early 2000s music video.
-It considers itself a suspense procedural, like Michael Mann's Heat (1995), yet in typical Bay fashion it favors spectacle over tension and character.
 In a scene where a greenhorn cop checks out a bank where his crush works, Bay sweeps across the room with an interior drone shot as robber Danny Sharp, played by a wonderfully psychotic Jake Gyllenhaal, walks to greet him.
 The camera seems to be on the end of a baseball bat as it is swung around the room, this time to show the group of armed bank robbers hiding under the teller's desk just out of view.
 This is a variation of Bay's famous circular camera move where he uses a telephoto lens to compress space before making the background speed by to achieve the parallax effect, as seen in Armageddon (1998) and Pearl Harbor (2001).

 This is some vividly awesome camerawork, yet as Tony Zhou of Every Frame a Painting argues in "What is Bayhem," Michael Bay designs every shot for maximum visual impact, even when it doesn't fit the scene.
 This can be seen in a vertigo-inducing shot when a drone swoops down the side of an LA skyscraper to follow an ambulance when a simple establishing wide shot would have been more appropriate.
 Zhou summarizes this "Bayhem" style: